gchq/Palisade-examples/deployment-k8s/aws-s3-k8s/README.md

-   -h(ostname)      The handle for the Elastic Load Balancer (ELB) hostname of the cluster deployment -d(atastore)     The handle for the Elastic File System (EFS) aws volume handle used as a data-store -c(lasspathjars) The handle for the Elastic File System (EFS) aws volume handle used for storing classpath JARs
+   -h(ostname)      The handle for the Elastic Load Balancer (ELB) hostname of the cluster deployment -d(atastore)     The handle for the Elastic File System (EFS) aws volume handle used as a data-store -c(lasspathjars) The handle for the Elastic File System (EFS) aws volume handle used for storing classpath JARs -t(raefik)       A boolean flag for if traefik should be installed -p(refix)        The name prefix to use in kafka topics -r(ole)          The AWS iam role used to retrieve the relevant AWS credentials
 ```
 ```
 e.g.